codsen/codsen/packages/string-strip-html/readme.md

 As you know, this library trims the input before returning it, and recursive HTML decoding is always on.
 On default settings, this library would remove your non-breaking space from `Hi&nbsp;`.
 That's where you need to set `opts.trimOnlySpaces` to `true`.

-In this particular case, you can either turn off HTML encoding OR, even better, use this `opts.trimOnlySpaces` setting.
+In this particular case, you can either turn off HTML decoding OR, even better, use this `opts.trimOnlySpaces` setting.

 In either case, whitespace between the detected tags will still be aggressively trimmed - `text <div>\n \t \r\n <br>\t \t \t</div> here` &rarr; `text here`.